 Virtual Reality (VR)

-We have developed an IT-tool to support the customer in their in-store-purchase.
-The customer can for example use it as a help in the purchase of complex products which require more information about the product to determine what is an appropriate purchase.
+We have developed an IT tool to support the customer during their in-store purchases.
+For example, the customer can use the tool as help during the purchase of a complex product, where more information is required about the product to determine what the best possible option.